• Skip to primary navigation

 Jump to Recipe

-Hash Browns and Eggs Breakfast Skillet is ready in twenty minutes or less and is made in a single pan.
+Make a hash browns and eggs skillet in twenty minutes or less in a single pan - perfect for busy mornings!
 Crispy fried hash browns with onions and bell pepper are topped with freshly cooked eggs.

 Sunny side up eggs nestled in a skillet of hash browns.

-Only a few ingredients are needed for this quick and easy breakfast skillet - crispy hash browns, onions, and bell pepper are tossed in a few simple spices and topped with sunny side up eggs.
+Crispy hash browns, onions, and bell pepper are tossed with a few simple spices and topped with perfectly cooked sunny side up eggs.
+Add some toast for dipping and you're all set!

 Ingredients and substitutions

-For this recipe, you'll need frozen hash browns.
-Cubed or shredded hash browns will work for this recipe.
-If you'd like to dice fresh potatoes instead, make sure you dice them into very small, bite size pieces, so that they cook evenly with your vegetables.
+• Hash browns - Cubed or shredded frozen or refrigerated hash browns will work for this recipe.
+If you'd like to dice fresh potatoes instead, make sure you dice them into very small, bite size pieces so that they cook evenly with the vegetables.

-Onions and bell pepper add flavor and crunch to this skillet meal, so I don't recommend omitting them.
-For more heat, swap your bell pepper with one or two jalepeno peppers.
+• Vegetables - Onions and bell pepper add flavor and crunch, so I don't recommend omitting them.
+For more heat, swap the bell pepper with one or two jalapeno peppers.

 Cooking hash browns and eggs in a nonstick skillet.

-For sunny side up eggs, you'll only need to cook your eggs for about 2 to 3 minutes.
-This will give you a bright yellow, runny yolk - perfect for dipping toast.
+For sunny side up eggs - Cook your eggs for about 2 to 3 minutes.
+This sets the whites while the yolk is bright yellow and runny - perfect for dipping toast.

-For fully cooked eggs, you'll need to cook your eggs for 4 to 5 minutes.
+For fully cooked eggs - Cook your eggs for 4 to 5 minutes.

 Piece of bread dipping into a sunny side up egg.